sylhare/Type-on-Strap/_contents/Stata.md

 [Stata Corp: Stata Cheatsheets](https://www.stata.com/bookstore/statacheatsheets.pdf) - Extremely helpful cheatsheets for hundreds of Stata commands, from data entry to analysis and plotting.

 ## Complete Tutorials
+[UC Berkeley: Intro to Stata for Policy Analysts](https://github.com/AaronScherf/Stata_for_Policy_Analysts) - Beginner Stata seminar built for graduate students of the Goldman School of Public Policy at UC Berkeley.

 ## Beginner's Guides
-[UC Berkeley: Intro to Stata for Policy Analysts](https://github.com/AaronScherf/Stata_for_Policy_Analysts) - Beginner Stata seminar built for graduate students of the Goldman School of Public Policy at UC Berkeley.

 [UNC Carolina Population Center: Introduction to Stata](https://www.cpc.unc.edu/research/tools/data_analysis/statatutorial/) - Useful online guide with example code and exercises for starting out with Stata.

 [Germán Rodríguez: Stata Tutorial](https://data.princeton.edu/stata) - Online guide from Princeton with sample code, visuals, and explanations on everything from loading data to using macros.

 [UCLA CCPR: Intro to Stata and Efficient Workflow](https://ccpr.ucla.edu/services/statistics-and-methods-core-mission/#toggle-id-5) - Presentation slides, video podcast, and example do-file for introductory Stata.
 To get started navigate to the Bootcamp dropdown menu, then find “10/26/2012 – Introduction to Stata and Efficient Workflow” and open the Podcast link.

+[Innovations for Poverty Action Stata Training](https://github.com/PovertyAction/IPA-Stata-Trainings) - GitHub Repo of training courses provided by IPA with walkthrough SMCL (Stata help window style) guides.

 # Intermediate Guides